A quiet publication

 Journaling for Recovery: Prompts That Actually Help

 Skip the blank page anxiety.
-Specific journaling prompts designed for people in recovery, with examples of what to write.
+Specific journaling prompts designed for people in recovery.

 Why Journaling Works (When It Works)